Tax Credits: Understanding couples

 A claim for tax credits must either be made jointly by a couple (a joint claim) or by an individual (a single claim).

-In the last year, HMRC have started a number of compliance initiatives to investigate claims and determine whether they have been made in the right capacity.
+HMRC have a number of compliance initiatives to investigate claims and determine whether they have been made in the right capacity.

 The definition of a couple is set out in legislation, but it is a very basic definition and many of the problems arise from the meaning of various phrases contained within it for which there is no further guidance in legislation.
 It is often not clear cut whether someone is part of a couple or not, however it can have serious implications for tax credits.